junkdeck/obey/README.md

 # obey

-uses JavaScript and jQuery Slim.
+uses JavaScript, jQuery Slim and SCSS.

 There's sound, but I've turned the volume down a fair bit.
 It's just for flair, so if you don't have sound enabled you aren't missing out on anything super vital.